So, you are getting on an airplane, jetting off to someplace fun and fantastic! Bon voyage!

 6) Miscellaneous: If there is something special that your child likes to take in the car/go to bed with/or have around at random times and it fits in the bag, take it.
 You likely will not regret making room for it, but might be very sorry if it’s not with you.

 If your child is very comfortable and takes naps in their car seat, you might consider getting them their own seat, even if the airline doesn’t require it.
 Since they already understand the concept that they must be buckled in their seat, they’re unlikely to fight it.
-You can also look into an attachment that will turn their car seat into a stroller to make your trip through the airport easier.
+You can also look into an attachment that will turn their car seat into a stroller to make your trip through the airport easier, with a quick adjustment you can turn this into s baby bassinet also.

 Minimize What You Pack